DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/README.md

 For issues and bugs, please use the [GitHub Issues](https://github.com/your-repo/google-pollen-forecaster/issues) page rather than the Hubitat Community forums.
 This ensures issues are tracked, discussed, and resolved in an organized manner.

-- Provide a clear description of the issue.
-- Include relevant screenshots, logs, or steps to reproduce.
+- Include Hubitat firmware version, driver version (if available), and exact steps to reproduce.
+- Attach relevant logs and screenshots.
+Mask any sensitive data.
-- Check existing issues to avoid duplicates.
+- Search existing issues first to avoid duplicates.

->💬 Kindly avoid posting bug reports directly in the Hubitat Community thread — it
-> helps keep discussions organized and ensures your report is properly tracked
+💬 Kindly avoid posting bug reports directly in the Hubitat Community thread — it helps keep discussions organized and ensures your report is properly tracked and resolved.
-> and resolved.

 ---